Bob Duval

-Early years
+Early life and amateur career

 Duval was born in Schenectady, New York, the son of professional golfer Henry '"Hap" Duval, and grew up in upstate New York.
 His father worked full-time for the United States Post Office Department starting at 4 a.m., then taught or played golf until dark, weather permitting.
-In order to be around his father, Bob learned to play golf when he was six, but the game was also a fit with his competitive nature.
-He attended Florida State University on a golf scholarship, but Hubert Green was the star of the college team.
+In order to be around his father, Bob learned to play golf when he was six and the game was also a fit with his competitive nature.
+He attended Florida State University on a golf scholarship with Hubert Green.

-Club pro
+Professional career

-Duval did not consider playing on the pro tour; he married his first wife, Diane Poole, and was hired at Timuquana Country Club in Jacksonville, Florida as an assistant pro in 1968.
-The following year, he switched to the municipal course in Fernandina Beach for four years.
-His son Brent was born in 1969, followed by David in 1971 and Deirdre in 1976.
-Duval returned to Timuquana as head pro in 1973, and stayed there for 13 years while raising his children.
+Duval did not consider playing on the pro tour; he was hired at Timuquana Country Club in Jacksonville, Florida as an assistant pro in 1968.
+The following year, he began work at the municipal course in Fernandina Beach for four years.
+Duval returned to Timuquana as head pro in 1973 and stayed there for 13 years.

-Tragedy

-Duval's oldest son, Brent, developed aplastic anemia.
-The family sought treatment at Rainbow Babies & Children's Hospital in Cleveland, Ohio, where younger brother David, who was 9, underwent surgery to donate bone marrow.
-Unfortunately, the transplant was not successful, and Brent died as a result of sepsis on May 17, 1981 at age 12.
-Both Bob and Diane used alcohol to numb the emotional pain and their relationship deteriorated.
-Duval was unable to cope, and moved out of the family home for a year.
-Counseling enabled him to reunite with his wife and children, and in 1987, he accepted an offer to be golf pro at the Plantation, a new gated, golf community in Ponte Vedra Beach, Florida.
-Duval's father, "Hap" died in 1991, and Bob was unhappy in his marriage, so in 1993, he left his family permanently and the divorce was final in 1996.
-When Duval began seeing Sharon Blum, David stood by his mother, who was deeply depressed.
-He blamed his father and their relationship diminished.
-After some time had passed, they began talking again, and David realized that his father was happy.